enee351/enee351.github.io/index.md

 ### Administrivia

-*	Lectures will be held on Monday and Wednesday from 11:00am to 12:15pm in CHE 2136.
+*	Lectures will be held on Monday and Wednesday from 12:30am to 1:45pm in EGR 2116.
+* Discussion and labs will be held on Thursday from
 *	You must take notes during lectures and additional reading material will be published on [this webpage](http://enee351.github.io/lectures/).
 *	Homework and programming assignments will be published on [this webpage](http://enee351.github.io/homeworks/), but should be submitted through [Canvas](https://umd.instructure.com/login).
 No late submissions will be accepted (except for medical reasons for which documentation must be provided).
 *	Read and strictly adhere to [academic integrity](http://www.faculty.umd.edu/teach/integrity.html).